Grants & Scholarships

 Mary Martin Scholarship

-Awarded by the Department of Theatre and Dance faculty to a student majoring in Theatre who demonstrates great dedication in any area of the theater arts.
+Awarded by the Department of Theatre and Dance faculty to a student majoring in Theatre who demonstrates great dedication in any area of the theatre arts.

 2020 - Caitlin Woods